Cost

 Bottom Line

-List prices are scary ($900–$1,400/month).
-But most insured patients pay $25–$100/month with savings programs.
+List prices are scary ($900–$1,600/month).
+But most insured patients pay $25–$100/month with savings programs, and Medicare beneficiaries can now pay just $50/month through the Bridge (launched July 1, 2026).
+Foundayo adds a new pill option at similar pricing.
 The hard part isn't the cost — it's navigating insurance approvals and coverage restrictions.
+Build your budget using both an optimistic and conservative scenario so you're prepared either way.

 This article is for informational purposes only.
 Prices change frequently.
 Always verify current pricing with your pharmacy and insurance.